How to Successfully Advertise on Social Media: A Step-by-Step Guide

 But the question on many people’s minds is “Where do I start?”.
 While we have already led in with the difficulties that exist with advertising through social media, it’s not all bad news.
 In fact, there are many great tactics you can deploy to generate results from your social advertising efforts.
 When properly implemented, social advertising can produce some of the best bang for your buck in your marketing ecosystem, and the potential ROI can be immeasurable.
 So for those looking for a resource for building effective social media advertising campaigns, look no further.
 Here’s a step by step guide to successfully advertise on social media.

 So why is social media advertising a great bet for quick ROI?
 We’re glad you asked.
 There are 3 core reasons social advertising possesses great value.

-- Some marketing channels are consistent, but are extremely time consuming to dial in.
+- Some marketing channels are consistent but are extremely time-consuming to dial in.
 AdWords, for example, can produce consistent results for your brand, yes.
-However, it takes quite a while to master and earn specific placement.
-It's both a science and an art that requires a significant time investment and dedicated focus.
+However, it takes quite a while to master and earn a specific placement.
+It’s both a science and an art that requires a significant time investment and dedicated focus.

 To start, build a long term Social Media marketing strategy instead of relying on short term tactics

 Let’s be clear.
 Both short term and long term tactics have their place in your strategy.
 But if you want to gain results that will help your business grow in the long run, you should be thinking primarily about the long term.
 A well-thought-out —and equally well-executed —social media campaign is bound to yield results.
 This likely includes an increase in brand awareness and lead production, not to mention site traffic months and even years down the road.
 Admittedly, attracting consumers can be difficult.
 But keeping them should be your main goal, and there is no overnight success in that realm.
 It’s a marathon, not a sprint.